 The U.S. Supreme Court has concluded their term and continues to issue significant decisions affecting intellectual property.
 While the Court was relatively quiet on the patent side, they did issue a number of landmark copyright and trademark decisions.
-During this one-hour webinar, Frank Angileri and Chanille Carswell will discuss the Court’s significant decisions and detail the significance going forward.
+During this one-hour webinar, Frank Angileri and Chanille Carswell discussed the Court’s significant decisions and detailed the significance going forward.

 - Helsinn Healthcare S.A. v.
 Teva Pharmaceuticals USA Inc – The Court rejected an argument that would make changes to the America Invents Act language governing the on-sale bar rule.

 - Return Mail Inc. v.
 U.S. Postal Service – A decision that ruled the U.S. government is not a “person” for purposes of filing a petition for review of a patent under the transitional program for covered business method patents (“CBM”).

 - Mission Product Holdings Inc. v.
 Tempnology, LLC – A decision that determined brand owners cannot use bankruptcy law to revoke a trademark license.